CScar07/Case-Study/README.md

 -110 North Bar and 110 South Bar are NOT to be combined based on separate vendor ID and Name

 #Deliverable folder:
-#Identifies top performers among performant F&B categories
+-Identifies top performers among performant F&B categories
-#Provides surface level insight on how to utilize these metrics for replicated success.
+-Provides surface level insight on how to utilize these metrics for replicated success.

 #Notebook folder:
 Provides 2 separate notebooks; Cleaning and processing, vizualization.